Twitch: A sea of marketing opportunities

 Twitch marketing: Branded content

-If neither Twitch influencer marketing nor traditional advertising speaks to you, you can always create your original content.
+If neither Twitch influencer marketing nor traditional advertising speak to you, you can always create your original content.

 One the best examples of branded content on Twitch is Old Spice.
 In 2015, Old Spice launched a stream called “Old Spice Nature Adventure” in which they live-streamed the adventures of a man in the woods.
 Viewers could influence the decisions of a man via chat.